 Wireless technology requires power to work so that means a battery, which is going to make them heavier.
 This also means you'll need to remember to charge them up.
 While some wireless headphones can last a whopping 20-30 hours, some can only manage around three hours.

 Don't forget that using Bluetooth on your phone will also use more of your phone's battery power than plugging headphones in.

-If your wireless headphones do run out of power then you'll want to revert to the trusty old cable.
+If your wireless headphones do run out of power then you'll want to revert to the trusty old wire.
 Not all pairs offer this so check whether this is a feature; it's also handy if you want to use them with devices that don't have Bluetooth like the entertainment system on a plane or a Nintendo Switch - though gadgets like the RHA Wireless Flight Adapter will let you connect to wired sources without the pesky wires.

 For many, the pros will outweigh the cons when it comes to wireless headphones and we hope you find the right pair below.
 We'll be looking to expand the list as we review more pairs.
 If you're not sure wireless is the way to go, make sure you read our best headphones chart for other options.